dbrennand/ansible-role-autorestic/README.md

 autorestic_state: present
 ```

-Wether or not to fully remove restic, autorestic, autorestic configuration file, and crontab entry.
+Whether or not to remove restic, autorestic, configuration and crontab entry.
 Set to `absent` for removal.

-NB: does not affect any backends or their data.
+> This will not affect any backends and their data.

 ## Dependencies